isabella232/OneScriptLang/docs/OneScript.md

             };
     }
 ```
-A field can describe the options, language and controls to be used in the asking of a question, but is also accessible through the objects (IInterview, IQuestion, ICategory, etc.) automatically generated for OneScript.
+A field can describe the options, language and controls to be used in the asking of a question, but is also accessible through the object interfaces (IInterview, IQuestion, ICategory, etc.) automatically generated for OneScript.
 ```
     catGRCOptIn.MustAnswer = false;
     CatGRCOptIn.Ask();